AustinJAdams/massdownloader-for-truefx/README.md

 Download the script and
 '''
-python download -u "Your TrueFX Username" -p "Your TrueFX Password
+python fx_download.py -u "Your TrueFX Username" -p "Your TrueFX Password
 '''
 Make sure you have a subdirectory in your working directory called "data" as the script will look for it.
 This data is extremely large, so make sure you are prepared for it.